09sosa90/WHSTechNotes/journal.md

  # September 22, 2025
 I really think that working in a virtual store for real money is a fantastic idea for the future of jobs.
 Take IKEA, for instance—they recently launched a virtual store on the Roblox platform and are even hiring paid "co-workers" to assist customers.
 This innovative strategy is a game-changer because it broadens the potential employee pool beyond just geographical limits and traditional retail backgrounds.
 It opens the door for companies to connect with a digitally savvy workforce and create new, flexible career opportunities in a creative setting.
 This model shows that meaningful work can indeed thrive in the virtual realm, paving the way for a whole new world of employment possibilities.
 “This response used AI.”

+# September 30, 2025
+Six, seven, man, I hear that all the time.
+It usually pops up when someone's totally done with a tough class or a boring presentation.
+It's like a low-key code for "I'm out," without the teacher knowing. 🚪💨 Sometimes it's whispered in the halls when everyone's just tired of the day.
+The tone is always super casual—maybe a little bit fed up.
+People keep repeating it because it’s a quick, shared way to say, "This is enough."
+It's the ultimate student sign-off, honestly."this response used ai"